ricardoedgarsilva/PyCharMem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PyCharMem is a Python program that allows you to measure the charge memory of a device.
-The program measures the charge memory of a device under different conditions, which are specified in a configuration file.
+PyCharMem is a robust Python-based software, engineered to perform electrical characterization on memristive devices.
+It conducts these measurements under a range of conditions dictated by a user-configured file, thereby offering a great deal of flexibility and control.

-The program has been developed by Ricardo E. Silva and is licensed under the GNU General Public License v3.0.
-The source code is available on GitHub.
+Developed by Ricardo E. Silva, PyCharMem is openly licensed under the GNU General Public License v3.0, with the source code readily accessible on GitHub, promoting transparency and community-based enhancements.

-PyCharMem provides a command-line interface (CLI) that allows you to select a measurement type, enter measurement parameters, and run a measurement.
-The program also has a GUI that provides real-time visualization of the measurement results.
+PyCharMem furnishes both a command-line interface (CLI) and a graphical user interface (GUI).
+The CLI permits users to select a specific measurement type, key in the necessary parameters, and initiate the measurement.
+Simultaneously, the GUI presents an intuitive platform for real-time results visualization, enhancing user understanding and interaction.

-PyCharMem was developed as part of a research project at INESC-MN Lisbon, Portugal.
+The inception of PyCharMem traces back to a comprehensive research project at INESC-MN Lisbon, Portugal, a testament to its scientific rigor and reliability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>